Affiliate links on Android Authority may earn us a commission. Learn more.

 As far as its suitability as an Android tablet, the ThinkBook Plus Gen 5’s detachable 2.8K OLED display is obviously pretty big at 14 inches, but it’s pretty light in the hand.
 Based on my short time with it, I feel like I would be okay holding it for an hour or so without getting too much wrist strain.
 Unlike Windows tablets, you also get the benefit of all the Android features that you would expect, including access to the Google Play Store, and a UI that is far more suited to touch controls than Windows.

 On the back, you have a dual-camera system, which is pretty standard for an Android tablet, but unique for a laptop.
-You have a 13-megapixel primary lens paired with a 5-megapixel ultrawide.
-Of course, we’re not really sure why you’d be doing a lot of photography with your laptop, but people do use tablets for photography all the time.
+You have a 13MP primary lens paired with a 5MP ultrawide.
+Of course, we’re not really sure why you’d be doing a lot of photography with your laptop, but people do use tablets for photography sometimes.

-And because this is Lenovo and it takes privacy very seriously.
-At the top, you have a camera shutter button, so you can turn off your webcam with a hardware switch.
-And that works for both the Windows side and the Android side.
+Because this is Lenovo, which takes privacy very seriously, you have a camera shutter button at the top, so you can turn off your webcam with a hardware switch.
+That works for both the Windows and Android sides.

 If you’re concerned about performance, inside the Windows part of the machine you have yourself an Intel Core 7 Ultra chip (with Intel Arc graphics), backed by 32GB of RAM and a 1TB SSD.
 The Android side, meanwhile, is powered by a Qualcomm Snapdragon 8 Plus Gen 1, along with 12GB of RAM and 256GB of storage.
 The latter processor is approaching two years old, but it’s a reliable flagship processor that has proven to be an efficient performer throughout our years of testing.